Objectives

 • Click "Get messages" to view the content

-The message will contain:
+The message will be base64-encoded and contain:

 {